holgerd77/django-dynamic-scraper/docs/getting_started.rst

 the data for the specific :ref:`scraped_obj_attr` by following the main concepts of Scrapy_ for scraping data from websites.
 In the fields named 'x_path' and 'reg_exp' an XPath and (optionally) a regular expression is defined to extract the data from the page, following Scrapy's concept of `XPathSelectors <http://readthedocs.org/docs/scrapy/en/latest/topics/selectors.html>`_.
-The 'from_detail_page' check box tells the scraper, if the data for the object attibute for the scraper element should be extracted from the overview page or the detail page of the specific item.
+The 'request_page_type' select box tells the scraper, if the data for the object attibute for the scraper element should be extracted from the overview page or a detail page of the specific item.
+For every chosen page type here you have to define a corresponding request page type in the admin form above.
 The fields 'processors' and 'processors_ctxt' are used to define output processors for your scraped data like they are defined in Scrapy's `Item Loader section <http://readthedocs.org/docs/scrapy/en/latest/topics/loaders.html>`_.
 You can use these processors e.g. to add a string to your scraped data or to bring a scraped date in a